clemtarge/clemtarge/README.md

 ## Preprocessing (Python notebook)
 In this notebook, you will find some functions to *visualize*, *transform* and *replace NaN values* in the data.

+## Non parametric statistical tests
+In this notebook, you will find some statistical tests to test:

+* Adequation to a distribution
+    * Kolmogorov test
+    * Chi2 test
+* Adequation to a normal distribution
+    * Shapiro-Wilk test
+    * Lilliefors test
+    * Other methods
+* Homogeneity between two samples
+    * Wilcoxon-Mann-Whitney test
+    * Kolmogorov-Smirnov test
+    * Chi2 test
+* Independance between two samples
+    * Chi2 test

 <!--
 **clemtarge/clemtarge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.